 But in all seriousness, it's a mighty challenge to predict what the hell is going to happen next on the twisty thriller starring Claire Danes, Mandy Patinkin, and Rupert Friend.

-brings us back to Washington, D.C. and New York City, where 9/11 incited the War on Terror that we're still fighting today — overseas and at home.
+Season six of Homeland brings us back to Washington, D.C. and New York City, where 9/11 incited the War on Terror that we're still fighting today — overseas and at home.
 Zeroing in on the latter front means examining both sides of the same coin: The law enforcement agencies battling homegrown radical terrorists to protect our country, and — in a fascinating move for the show — the resulting desecration of the very civil liberties our country is supposed to hold sacred.
 Oh, and they still somehow managed to elect a female president.
-Homeland

-premieres on Showtime on January 15.
+Homeland premieres on Showtime on January 15.
 Check back here every Monday, where we'll be adding new theories about the next episode and the season as a whole.
 Feel free to share your predictions in the comments below!